mongodben/rst-parser/parser/rst_in/components.schemas.TriggerRequest.properties.config.properties.operation_types.description.rst

-**Required for Database Triggers** -- The :ref:`database event operation types <database-events>` to listen for.
+**Required for Database Triggers** -- The `database event operation types </realm/triggers/database-triggers#std-label-database-events>`_ to listen for.
 This must contain at least one value.